shelbyspees/speesblog/_posts/2015-03-05-complexity.md

 category: best_practices
 ---

-This is an excerpt from a book called *[Facts and Fallacies of Software Engineering](http://www.amazon.com/Facts-Fallacies-Software-Engineering-Robert-ebook/dp/B001TKD4RG/ref=tmm_kin_title_0?_encoding=UTF8&sr=8-2&qid=1424666218)* by Robert L. Glass.
+This is an excerpt from a book called [<i class="fa fa-book"></i> *Facts and Fallacies of Software Engineering*](http://www.amazon.com/Facts-Fallacies-Software-Engineering-Robert-ebook/dp/B001TKD4RG/ref=tmm_kin_title_0?_encoding=UTF8&sr=8-2&qid=1424666218) by Robert L. Glass.
 This section really stood out, and it does a good job of combining a lot of the points in the book.

 I can't believe this book was published in the 90s.
 I guess hardware and software change, but people don't change at all.